laurestine/laurestine.github.io/README.md

 This is the repository for my personal webpage.

+I don't know why, but I need each page to have at least two separate paragraphs of body text, or the alignment goes weird between different pages.
+So that's good to know.

 Here is a bunch of markdown reference.

 <!---
 this is commented out